Danyal Rehman

 Banting Postdoctoral Researcher @ Mila – Québec AI Institute ·· Ph.D. @ MIT

-I'm a Banting Postdoctoral Researcher at Mila – Québec AI Institute, advised by Yoshua Bengio on the development of diffusion/flow-based and autoregressive generative models for AI for Science.
+I am a Banting Postdoctoral Researcher at Mila – Québec AI Institute, advised by Yoshua Bengio on the development of diffusion/flow-based and autoregressive generative models for AI for Science.
 I also hold visiting research appointments at both the Broad Institute of MIT & Harvard and AITHYRA.

 Previously, I completed my Ph.D. from the Massachusetts Institute of Technology (MIT).
 During that time, I was awarded research fellowships from the Martin Family Society of Fellows for Sustainability and the Abdul Latif Jameel (J-WAFS) World Water and Food Systems Lab.
 Prior to that, I completed my undergraduate degree from the University of Toronto with High Honours.